 The NIGC works to educate tribal governments, tribal regulators, and operators on Indian gaming law and regulations so they may make well-informed decisions.
-The NIGC will implement four strategies described below to achieve this objective.
+The NIGC will implement the four strategies described below to achieve this objective.

-- Conduct training events that provide a consistent approach from a variety of methods that supports the purposes of IGRA; - Maintain a library of training material for Agency staff to use to provide consistency in presentations; - Continue to support the development and delivery of training courses essential to maintain a highly effective workforce; and - Strengthen the impact and effectiveness of training by fostering best practices, facilitating partnerships, and identifying gaps in training.
+- Conduct training events that provide a consistent approach from a variety of methods to support the purposes of IGRA; - Maintain a library of training material for Agency staff to use to provide consistency in presentations; - Continue to support the development and delivery of training courses essential to maintain a highly effective workforce; and - Strengthen the impact and effectiveness of training by fostering best practices, facilitating partnerships, and identifying gaps in training.

-- Number of training events held annually. - Number of individuals attending training events annually. - Percentage of training evaluations with a "strongly agree" or "agree" rating on meeting expectations overall for instructor, course content, and materials. - Percentage of attendees who passed knowledge review questions during training events.
+- Number of training events held annually. - Number of individuals attending training events annually. - Percentage of training evaluations with a "strongly agree" or "agree" rating on meeting expectations overall for instructor, course content, and materials. - Percentage of attendees who passed knowledge review questions during training events. - Percentage of improvement from the previous year on identified priority concerns.